 Hammock (I’m in the forest, so I use it.)

 60L pack – It’s huge, but a lot of times I use it because my 30L is too small for longer trips.
 Also I’m 5’10, 200ish lbs.
 I think if I was smaller and a better packer, I’d be fine with a 40L.
-Maybe.
+Probably.

 Letters.
 I asked friends, family…people I loved to write me letters that I could open and read later when I was down and out.
 Such a good idea.
 Now that I’ve settled into my house, the letters are pinned up in my room.

 Grammar book – digital and physical copies.
 Digital is nice because I’ve got it on my phone.
 Physical is good when there is no electricity.
+In a couple more years I expect the regional offices will have plenty of copies floating around.
+Right now, not so much.

 Surge protector / converter – I bought a Bestek one – so far so good!
 There are also cheap converter plugs here that are probably fine…that’s when I’d definitely get insurance though.